derbrause/p2pool-charity/README.md

 -------------------------
 * https://github.com/hardcpp/P2PoolExtendedFrontEnd

-Notes for Litecoin:
+Notes for Einsteinium:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Litecoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the Einsteinium network, you would need to build and install the ltc_scrypt module and the einsteinium_getblockaddressvalue subsidy that includes the scrypt proof of work code that Einsteinium uses for hashes.

 Linux:

     cd litecoin_scrypt
     sudo python setup.py install

+	[ NOT WORKING YET!! ]

 Windows (mingw):
 * Install MinGW: http://www.mingw.org/wiki/Getting_Started
 * Install Python 2.7: http://www.python.org/getit/